How to take sharp photos in low light

 Zone focusing / scale focusing

-Then there’s the less obvious way to focus in low light.
+Then there’s the less obvious way to focus for sharp photos in low light.

 When you use the lens scale to focus manually, you are zone focusing, also called scale focusing.